Heartleaf Philodendron Care, Without the Guesswork

-The heartleaf philodendron (Philodendron hederaceum) is a fast-growing tropical vine with glossy, heart-shaped leaves that trail beautifully from shelves or climb a moss pole if you give it something to hold onto.
-It’s been a staple of homes and offices for decades, and for good reason: it doesn’t ask for much, and it gives back a lot.
+The heartleaf philodendron (Philodendron hederaceum) is a fast-growing tropical vine with glossy, heart-shaped leaves that trail from shelves or climb a moss pole if you give it support.
+It is popular because the care is easy to check: light, soil moisture, and a few visible leaf clues tell you most of what you need to know.

 NASA researcher Dr. B.C.
 Wolverton, whose 1989 Clean Air Study tested dozens of common houseplants, identified heartleaf philodendron as one of the top performers for removing formaldehyde from indoor air in controlled conditions.
 It’s not a miracle air filter, but it’s a nice bonus from a plant that’s already earning its spot on your shelf.